kkensuke/my-mkdocs/docs/pages/basics/zsh.md

 ...
 ```

-!!! hint
+!!! tip
-    👉 Other dotfiles in the home directory can also be managed in the same way.
+    Other dotfiles in the home directory can also be managed in the same way.

 - [My zsh](https://github.com/kkensuke/dotfiles/zsh)